NetworkBlockDevice/nbd/doc/proto.md

 efficiently skip over portions of a sparse file that are known to contain all zeroes.
-Finally, it is not possible to reliably decode the server traffic without also having context of what pending read requests were sent by the client, to see which *handle* values will have accompanying payload on success.
+Finally, it is not possible to reliably decode the server traffic without also having context of what pending read requests were sent by the client, to see which *cookie* values will have accompanying payload on success.
 Therefore structured replies are also permitted if negotiated.